-Now the kids are getting bigger though, our second bathroom is definitely missed, and we are in the process of saving to get it refitted.
+Now the kids are getting bigger, our second bathroom is definitely missed, and we are in the process of saving to get it refitted.
 I’ve been having a scout around for affordable options, as while style is important to me, the cost is definitely my biggest priority.
 All told, I am hoping to get the En Suite working again for under £500.
+So our budget En-suite redesign is definitely going to be tight!

 Our En-Suite has a built in shower, toilet and vanity unit.
 We will need to buy a new shower tray for the shower.
 Aside from the floor tiles, the biggest expense will be the toilet and the sink area.